dbatten5/dotfiles/README.md

 # Dotfiles

-Here are the configuration files for the various tools I use, with the majority for my neovim and zsh setup.
+Here are the configuration files for the various tools I use, with the majority for my `neovim` and `zsh` setup.

 ## bootstrap.sh

-This is inteded to be a shell script to install everything I like on a fresh MacBook.
-I wouldn't recommend anyone run the script on their own machines, partly as the script in its current state is fairly experimental and hasn't been tested thoroughly, and partly as its rarely a good idea to install someone else's setup in its entirety.
+This is intended to be a shell script to install everything I like on a fresh MacBook.
+I wouldn't recommend anyone run the script on their own machine, partly as the script in its current state is fairly experimental and hasn't been tested thoroughly, and partly as its rarely a good idea to install someone else's setup in its entirety.